Derek Cianfrance

 Derek M. Cianfrance (/ˈsiːənfræns/; born January 23, 1974) is an American film director, cinematographer, screenwriter, and editor.
 He is best known for writing and directing the films Blue Valentine (2010), The Place Beyond the Pines (2012), The Light Between Oceans (2017) and Roofman (2025) as well as the HBO miniseries I Know This Much Is True (2020).
 For his contributions to the story of Sound of Metal (2020), he received a nomination for the Academy Award for Best Original Screenplay with its director Darius Marder and Abraham Marder.
-His cinematic work often combines themes of domestic drama with a broad chronological scope, examining the relationship dynamics of characters across decades.

 Early life and education

 Cianfrance grew up in Lakewood, Colorado, and graduated from Green Mountain High School, and then attended the University of Colorado Boulder, studying film production under avant-garde filmmakers Stan Brakhage and Phil Solomon.

 Career

 1998–2017: Breakthrough and acclaim

 At 23, he wrote, directed, and edited his first feature film, Brother Tied, which premiered and was awarded at the International Filmfestival Mannheim-Heidelberg and was well received at festivals including Sundance.

 His second feature, Blue Valentine, starred Ryan Gosling and Michelle Williams.
 The two actors became familiar with their roles several years before filming but never met in person.
 The project was originally slated to shoot in California, but Cianfrance relocated to Brooklyn so that Williams could be with her daughter.
 There were no rehearsals and Cianfrance rarely shot more than one take per shot.
 The film was originally given an NC-17 rating, despite having little nudity and no violence.
 It has since been changed to an R-rating after an appeal was filed by The Weinstein Company.

 Blue Valentine star Gosling worked with Cianfrance again on The Place Beyond the Pines (2013), which followed a motorcycle stunt rider (Gosling) who becomes a bank robber to support his newborn son.
 Bradley Cooper also stars in the film.
 Principal photography was done in the summer of 2011.
 Location filming was done in upstate New York – Schenectady, Niskayuna, and Glenville areas in 2011.
 Next, Cianfrance wrote and directed The Light Between Oceans (2016) a romantic drama based on the 2012 novel of the same name by M. L. Stedman.
 An international co-production between the United States, Australia, the United Kingdom, and New Zealand, the film stars Michael Fassbender, Alicia Vikander, Rachel Weisz, Bryan Brown, and Jack Thompson.
 The film tells the story of a lighthouse keeper and his wife who rescue and adopt an infant girl adrift at sea.
 Years later, the couple discover the child's true parentage and are faced with the moral dilemma of their actions.